 Methodology

 DRTx began its review of a single hospital psychiatrist’s alleged abuse of multiple children.
-DRTx then expanded its investigation by cross referencing all currently employed psychiatrists at DSHS operated facilities with TMB confirmed licensure violations for sexual abuse.
+DRTx then expanded its investigation by cross referencing all currently employed psychiatrists at DSHS- operated facilities with TMB confirmed licensure violations for sexual abuse.
 This investigation included a review of:

 current DSHS and state hospital policies and practices related to hiring, retention, supervision and discipline of physicians;